Why Refer Your Eye Care Patients to Us?

 Why, You Ask?

 The health care professionals you choose to send your patients to reflects upon you as the referring physician.
 Ideally, you want your patients to visit a practice where they’re offered top-notch care, professionalism, and empathy.
-At TSO North Spring, we take this very seriously and give our utmost to ensure a quality experience for all of our patients.
+At Texas State Optical North Spring, we take this very seriously and give our utmost to ensure a quality experience for all of our patients.

 Dr. Bryan Roof